trezbouchez/differ/README.md

 patched_file - patched file will be created at this path (the file recreated from old/new/delta) delta_file   - delta text file will be create at this location (contains description of all edits performed to build the patched_file)
 ```

+# example

+The `example` folder contains one simple example.
+Running the `example.sh` bash script will build the project and run it.
+It uses the assets included in the same folder.

+# code organization

 The main top-level routines are contained in the 'differ.rs' file.
 The allow for processing in-memory data (buffers containing complete data) and for buffered processing (for large files which won't fit into memory).